 This phase is sometimes referred to as the Separation Phase.
 The consultant and client will reflect on what both have achieved.
 They will develop a project termination plan that will address how to begin moving out of the project, ethically and administratively.
 Both will further attend to the results of the evaluation and will clean up any loose ends in the project.
 They might discuss any future engagements, as well.

-Guidelines and Resources for Termination Phase of Consulting
+Guidelines and Resources for the Termination Phase of Consulting

-- Overview of the Field of Organization Development
+- Overview of the Field of Organizational Development

 - Competencies and Resources for Organizational Change Agents